sammorrisdesign/interactive-feed/README.md

 ## Requirements
 - Node v14 or above
-- NYT, Guardian, WaPo, and Twitter credentials for `secrets.json`
+- NYT, Guardian, Mastodon, and Twitter credentials for `secrets.json` or the secret key.

+## Installation
+Use `npm i` to get all dependecies.

+If you know the secret key you can run `export key=<SECRET-KEY>` and then `npm run decrypt-secrets` to get a complete `secrets.json` file.
+If not, you can create your own using `[secrets.example.json](secrets.example.json)`

 ## Publications
 An evergrowing list of publications that we check and filter feeds of...